WELCOME, PRE-MED ADVISORS!

-- In 2016, more than 785 Ross current and former graduates attained residency appointments.
+- In 2017, 660 Ross current and former graduates attained residency appointments.
 The majority of Ross graduates secure residency positions through the National Resident Matching Program,® several with some of the most prestigious teaching hospitals and leading medical centers in the United States.
-View the current 2016 list here.
+View the current 2017 list here.

 - Despite some claims of an impending "residency squeeze" that may impact graduates' chances of attaining residencies, a recent report in a top medical journal states that fears of a residency shortage are unfounded.
 Read more here.

 - Ross has deep US ties, from its dedicated, credentialed faculty all the way up to the institution's top leadership post.
-Heading up Ross' medical program is Joseph A. Flaherty, MD, Dean and Chancellor, who previously ran University of Illinois College of Medicine, one of the largest medical schools in the United States.
-Learn more about Dr. Flaherty here, or check out a profile of one of our esteemed faculty members.
+Heading up Ross' medical program is William F. Owen, MD, Dean and Chancellor, who previously ran University of Illinois College of Medicine, one of the largest medical schools in the United States.
+Learn more about Dr. Owen here, or check out a profile of one of our esteemed faculty members.

 A Deeper Dive: The Ross Preclinical Curriculum

-- Students begin their academic study on our technologically advanced campus on the island of Dominica, in the West Indies.
+- Students begin their academic study on our technologically advanced campus on the island of Barbados, in the West Indies.
 Ross' preclinical program, called Foundations of Medicine, follows an integrated, organ systems-based teaching model.
 This means that courses are organized by the systems in the body, like the digestive or respiratory system—an approach that give students the opportunity to examine the physiological, biochemical, and anatomical processes of an organ system all at once.
-This model, which mirrors how medicine is actually practiced, is in use at many medical schools in the United States."Our goal is to provide students with educational experiences that, very early in the program, stimulate their thinking about what it means to be a physician."
+This model, which mirrors how medicine is actually practiced, is in use at many medical schools in the United States.

 - Ross integrates active, hands-on, clinically relevant activities directly into the preclinical curriculum.
 Though students still absorb knowledge through traditional lecture-based instruction, these hands-on clinical experiences—like simulation, standardized patient cases, and small-group learning, to name a few—train students to think like doctors early in their medical education.